eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     void uxr_run_session_until_timeout(uxrSession* session, int timeout);

 This function processes the internal functionality of a session.
-This implies:
+It implies:

-1. Flashes all output streams sending the data through the transport.
+1. Flashing all output streams sending the data through the transport.
-2. If there is any reliable stream, it will perform the asociated reliable behaviour to ensure the communication.
+2. If there is any reliable stream, it will perform the associated reliable behaviour to ensure communication.
-3. Listens messages from the *Agent* and call the associated callback if exists (a topic callback or a status callback).
+3. Listening messages from the *Agent* and call the associated callback if it exists (a topic callback or a status callback).

 The ``_until_timeout`` suffix function version will perform these actions until receiving one message.
 Once the message has been received or the timeout has been reached, the function finishes.
 Only when the time waiting for a message overcome the ``timeout`` duration, the function finishes.
-The function will return ``true`` if has received a message, ``false`` if the timeout has been reached.
+The function will return ``true`` if it has received a message, ``false`` if the timeout has been reached.

 :session: Session structure previously initialized.
-:timeout: Time for waiting a new message, in milliseconds.
+:timeout: Time for waiting for a new message, in milliseconds.
           For waiting without timeout, set the value to ``UXR_TIMEOUT_INF``

 ------